-So they go through this weekly or monthly course where they watch some videos, they download some reports, all that stuff.
-And they learn about what they want to learn about.
-They learn about the thing you teach and they are...
-They're able to put it into practice in their life, then you provide the coaching or consulting element to it.
+They go through this weekly or monthly course where they watch some videos, they download reports, all that stuff.
+And they learn about what they want to learn about, they learn about the thing you teach and they are… They’re able to put it into practice in their life, then you provide the coaching or consulting element to it.

-So there's a story that, there's not a story, but back in my Pepsi days.
-So we used to every Sunday morning, it saves money, but every Sunday morning we'd have to build these huge displays.
-So whenever you're walking out into like the vestibule of a grocery store, you see the big Pepsi displays, it is like the super bowl display or whatever.
+There’s a story that, there’s not a story, but back in my Pepsi days.
+We used to every Sunday morning, it saves money, but every Sunday morning we’d have to build these huge displays.
+Whenever you’re walking out into like the vestibule of a grocery store, you see the big Pepsi displays.
+It is like the super bowl display or whatever.

-So every Sunday morning we go in like four or five o'clock in the morning and we start, we wheel our pallets of pop out into the lobby.
-And we start ripping apart, whatever was there, and started building something back up.
-And as you're putting together this big super bowl design, with a goalpost in it, or some words or whatever in it, it looks like complete shit.
+Every Sunday morning we go in like four o’clock in the morning and we wheel our pallets of pop out into the lobby.
+And we start ripping apart, whatever was there and started building something back up.
+As you’re putting together this big super bowl design, with a goalpost in it, it looks like complete shit.
 You got pop everywhere, you got stacks of everything everywhere, but then a couple of hours later, you can step back from it after having lifted about 18 tons of pop and putting it where it needs to go, you can step back and say, that is a football display.

 And then you clean up all your stuff and you wheel it to the back room.
-But what I mean is whenever you're going through any kind of transfer formation, any kind of journey, the beginning is always going to be messy.
+But what I mean is whenever you’re going through any kind of transformation or journey, the beginning is always going to be messy.
 So understanding that and coaching and teaching that and addressing that in the first couple of modules of your course is going to make all the difference between setting the stage for that transformation and not.